 We are very proud of our school choir who participate in many local and national events.
 We are enthusiastic participants of the Young Voices Choir and have performed at several annual University Graduation Ceremonies.

-The choir also joins other schools within our Local Schools Partnership to perform songs as part of the Big Sing Production.
-We have developed strong links within the local community and support St Cuthbert’s Walking Nativity ensemble, performing carols in the church at Christmas time.
+We have developed strong links within the local community and support St Cuthbert’s Walking Nativity.
+We also perform carols in the church at Christmas time.
 In addition to this, the choir actively seek opportunities to perform, singing at local nursing homes, shopping centres, Summer Fairs and even weddings!

 You must consent to the use of user embedded cookies to allow this embedded object to show.